MicrosoftDocs/architecture-center/docs/resiliency/index.md

 To maximize availability, replicas can be placed in multiple regions.
 However, this increases the latency when replicating the data.
 Typically, replicating across regions is done asynchronously, which implies an eventual consistency model and potential data loss if a replica fails.

 ## Testing for resiliency
 Generally, you can't test resiliency in the same way that you test application functionality (by running unit tests and so on).
-Instead, you must test the performance of the end-to-end workload under intermittent failure conditions.
+Instead, you must test how the end-to-end workload performs under failure conditions which only occur intermittently.

 Testing is an iterative process.
-Test the application, measure the outcome, analyze and fix any failures that result, and repeat the process.
+Test the application, measure the outcome, analyze and address any failures that result, and repeat the process.

 **Fault injection testing**.
-Test the resiliency of the system to failures, either by triggering actual failures or by simulating them.
+Test the resiliency of the system during failures, either by triggering actual failures or by simulating them.
 Here are some common failure scenarios to test:

 * Shut down VM instances.
 * Crash processes.